 - The ZZ Top “Eliminator” album was the biggest album on earth for a while (the 80′s).
 There are many stories in blogs and interviews about the making of this blockbuster album.
 Most of those stories are totally untrue.
 The lack of accuracy about everything surrounding the writing and making of the “Eliminator” album is mostly a result of typical public relations BS invented by the band’s management.
 Plus, there are the fanciful “yarns” that have been spoon fed to gullible journalists during the many interviews (given out by a certain “cartoon character” band member).
 Linden Hudson was deeply involved in the making of this famous album.
 He has nothing to gain by decorating this story with BS, so here are just the facts man.
 The thing that makes Linden’s viewpoint interesting is the fact that he never signed a non-disclosure agreement with regard to the pre-production of the “Eliminator” album, nor was he asked to.
 Linden Hudson was brought into the “Eliminator” project by Billy Gibbons, not management, through the back door (so to speak).
 Here is an accurate description of the developmental phase of the ZZ Top “Eliminator” album as told by Linden:

 - (LINDEN SPEAKING FROM THIS POINT ON): Many record albums are a methodical process which involve phases (at least the highly successful albums involve a process).
 The “Eliminator” album was just that, it was a process.
 I (Linden) was involved in the developmental part of that process.
-I was the pre-production engineer for “Eliminator” and worked with Billy Gibbons for a year on its development and planning.
+I was the pre-production engineer for “Eliminator” and worked with Billy Gibbons for a year on its development and planning before the final track re-recordings ever began.
 As time went along, I became more creatively involved, it just happened that way.
 However, I wasn’t hired by ZZ Top management, I was just brought into involvement through direct invitation by Billy Gibbons with his casual promises to the effect that I would be rewarded.
 I was dumb enough to believe him.
 Anyway, Billy just said “Hey Linden, I need help”, so I helped.
 I went beyond the call of duty and I put my heart into it.
+I thought I would be appreciated, at least.
 I lived at Frank Beard’s house (ZZ Top’s drummer), and Frank and I were best friends.
 Frank had gotten me to build a little recording studio in the front room of his house (a space that had once been a standard double garage).
 The little studio was semi-pro in it’s equipment, but perfect for proto-type recording.
 Me (Linden) and Billy (Gibbons) used Frank’s new 16 track Tascam tape recorder to experiment with song ideas in the new studio space.
 This Tascam 16 track tape recorder was not good enough for final product production as it was only about one fifth the price of high end studio recorders.
 But, the Tascam was plenty good enough for making good quality test recordings.
 We were just mocking up songs (writing and making demos) for the “Eliminator” album.
 Billy Gibbons and I (Linden) tested guitars, tested riffs, tested lyrics, tested sound effects, and constructed most of the tunes in that comfortable little space at Frank’s house.
 I clearly remember the moment I put a telephone filter effect on Billy’s voice in “Sharp Dressed Man” when he simply said “yea”, and another word or two between lyrics.
 “Cool, that’ll work” he said.
 I remember yelling at the mic “get that dog outta my yard” as we cut the dirty dog proto-type.
 He liked it and it stayed.
 Those effects (and everything else) were reconstructed the same way in the album rebuild.
 The synthesizer parts were conceived, tweaked and developed right there in that Houston suburb by me and Billy, by ourselves, and technically generated by me on the proto-types.
 This is all contrary to some of the bullshit stories that Billy has told the press about the synthesizer genesis, however, Billy finally admitted to MusicRadar Dot Com that I (Linden) introduced the synthesizers to the ZZ Top sound.
 It took him 30 years to admit that (he admitted it in 2013).
 I was a nerd and had a good bit of experience with analog Moog and ARP synthesizers and I had even built a few crude synthesizer modules myself from scratch.
 I had even made a sequencer out of a Radio Shack TRS-80 computer that manipulated a second-hand ARP synthesizer.
 I was mostly a broke son-of-a-bitch at the time, most of my stuff was second hand.
 Even my car and my clothes were second hand.

 - I (Linden) still have the mixes of most of the early versions of the “Eliminator” songs and have posted a few pieces of them to the internet for interested music geeks (links are towards the top of this article).
 We (me and Billy Gibbons) generated demo tapes week by week.
 Those finished pre-production tapes were played weekly for ZZ’s manager (by Billy Gibbons), and the manager was excited and wanted the final “Eliminator” song productions to sound musically like the prototypes.
 The prototypes that were used for patterns had digital drums (not real drums) and synthesizer bass (not real bass).
 This is the way the final album turned out as well.
 If I remember correctly, Billy’s manager didn’t know that the “Eliminator” proto-type tapes he was listening to used digital drums (who would? they sounded real).
 I do have some “Eliminator” proto-type recordings on which we tested Frank and Dusty, but the finished product turned out to be based on quartz perfect, clocked tracks.